OfficeDev/microsoft-teams-apps-champion-management/Wiki/FAQ.md

  ### 3. I see the below error on Tournament of Teams “Leader Board”

-"An unexpected error occured while getting users."
+"An unexpected error occurred while getting users."

  This happens when the API permission “User.ReadBasic.All” is not approved after upgrading the app from older versions to version 2.0.
 Refer to the “Upgrade” section and approve the API permission.
 After approving the permission, it would take some time for it to take effect.